whitneyburton/portfolios/students/1511/chad-ellison/20160120-chad-ellison-m2.md

 ##Feedback from Allan Blair
 The Chad is a passionate student and loves to learn.
 He has clearly worked on his workflow and can proficiently navigate the terminal.
 Another strong characteristic of Chad is his communication skills.
 He can navigate conversations deftly and easily explain his ideas.
 Chad's love of learning can also make him difficult to work with.
 In pursuit of understanding Chad will at times slow down or even halt a workflow until he feels comfortable.
 In moderation this practice is beneficial for everyone to an extreme it can cripple a process.
 One way Chad could work better with a team is by aggregating his questions instead of several interruptions.

+##Feedback from Nicholas Dorans
+Chad is a beast.
+I was lucky enough to work with Chad on two consecutive projects.
+The first one was called The Gipherator.
+It was a cool little project where we hit the giphy API and returned random GIFs based on search parameters.
+Chad was super pumped when we finally returned some actual GIFs, and so was I!
+Our next project was Little Shop and that was another enjoyable experience.
+Chad was a beast on this project.
+He was eating up waffle cards like it was nobody’s business!!
+I’m sad to hear that Chad won’t be with us next module, but The Chad will return!
+1511 is gonna miss you.
+Good luck with the baby, man!

 ##Feedback for Brian Rippeto
 During the module Brian and I paired several times to practice CRUD functionality.
 A few of the things that make Brian a great collaborator are his solid workflow and process tackling a problem.
 Every time I work with Brian, I learn new keyboard shortcuts.
 He is also very good at navigating his way through unfamiliar material.
 His decisions about how much time to spend on a problem and what to focus on made our pairing sessions very productive.
 Brian’s lightheartedness and positive attitude also made debugging an enjoyable process as well as a learning experience.